trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-under-national-socialism.md

 Soon Lutz Heck also became privately acquainted with the Prussian Prime Minister and Reich Minister of Aviation, from 1934 also "Reichsforstmeister", head of the Reich’s forestry ministry, and "Reichsjägermeister", chief huntsman of the Reich, Hermann Göring .
 At his request, Heck stepped up his breeding of European bison.

 In January 1934, Göring had presented his plans for the Schorfheide to some forestry officials.
-He wanted to establish a large nature reserve there, where he also wished to hunt the largest land mammal in Europe.[^ 3] Lutz Heck decided to multiply his herd from the zoo as quickly as possible by means of so-called displacement breeding with the closest relative of the European bison, the North American bison, in order to make Göring's plans a reality. [^4] In 1935, he undertook an expedition to Canada "on behalf of the Reichsforst- und Reichsjägermeister Hermann Göring, the German hunting community, and the zoo."[^5] The goal was, among other things, to procure bison to reinforce his breeding efforts.
+He wanted to establish a large nature reserve there, where he also wished to hunt the largest land mammal in Europe.[^3] Lutz Heck decided to multiply his herd from the zoo as quickly as possible by means of so-called displacement breeding with the closest relative of the European bison, the North American bison, in order to make Göring's plans a reality. [^4] In 1935, he undertook an expedition to Canada "on behalf of the Reichsforst- und Reichsjägermeister Hermann Göring, the German hunting community, and the zoo."[^5] The goal was, among other things, to procure bison to reinforce his breeding efforts.

 **Lutz Heck offered himself to the regime however he could.
 His books and publications praised the Nazi state’s legislation regarding game conservation.[^6]** At Heck's instigation, Göring was appointed leader of the Fachschaft Deutsche Bracken Olpe, a club for breeders of hunting dogs[^7] – certainly a minor honour, but nevertheless apt for winning over the passionate hunter Göring.
 In addition, Lutz Heck provided Göring with young lions as pets, which he took back when they had outgrown the "petting age."[^8]